MunawarRaza/kubernetes/kubernetes-docs - Copy/02-architecture/overview.md

 2. File: Path is passed as a flag in command line
 3. Http Endpoint: HTTP endpoint passed as a parameter on the command line

-<b>Installing Methods of kubelet</b>

-This component is not installed with kubeadm, it only install manually
+<b> Install the Controller Manually (This is not installed with kubeadm) </b>

-<b>Manual Deployment</b>

-If we deploy with binary
-- Download the binary from the kubernetes page
+1. Download the Binary from the k8s page
-- Extract it
+2. Extract it
-- Configure /etc/systemd/system/kubelet.service
-- Start with systemd service
+3. Configure and run as a service kubelet.service

-<b>View kubelet options</b>
+<b>View kubelet-options</b>
 ```
 cat /usr/lib/systemd/system/kubelet.service
+```

 ps -aux |grep kubelet
-```

 #### kube-proxy (optional)